raccoongang/openprocurement.auctions.lease/docs/source/tutorial.rst

 Modifying auction
 -----------------

-As we mentioned before the propertyLease procedure has a specific data structure called `contractTerms`.
+As it has been mentioned before the propertyLease procedure has a specific data structure called `contractTerms`.

-Organizer can add or edit these optional fields for the structure after auction created:
+Organizer can edit or add these optional fields for the structure after auction is created:

 .. code-block:: JSON